-The Company was incorporated under the laws of the Province of Ontario pursuant to the OBCA on December 4, 1998.
-The Company filed articles of amendment on March 15, 2010 to change the number of Directors from a minimum of one (1) and a maximum of five (5) to a minimum of one (1) and maximum of ten (10).
+Skyline Investments Inc. was incorporated (under its predecessor name, "Skyline International Development Inc.") under the laws of the Province of Ontario pursuant to the OBCA on December 4, 1998.
+The Company filed articles of amendment on March 15, 2010 to change the number of Directors from a minimum of one (1) and maximum of five (5) to a minimum of one (1) and maximum of ten (10).
 The Company then filed articles of amendment on February 27, 2014 to: (i) change the number of Directors from a minimum of one (1) and maximum of ten (10) to a minimum of three (3) and maximum of ten (10); (ii) revise the authorized share capital and attributes of the Common Shares; and (iii) remove transfer, number of shareholders and invitation to public restrictions typically imposed on a private company.
+The Company then filed articles of amendment on July 4, 2016 to change the name of the Company from "Skyline International Development Inc." to "Skyline Investments Inc.".

 The address of the Company's registered and head office is 150 King St. West, Suite 2108, Toronto, ON, M5H 1J9.